Home » Bitcoin Trading Guide

 Open an accountOpen an account with the right exchange – Many exchanges offer competitive fees.
 But before you sign up on any exchanges, check their requirements and also check out some online reviews about them.
 This way, you can choose a reliable exchange that suits your needs.

 Start smallStart small – You have read and watched tons of resources but this does not mean your first few trades will be successful.
 To reduce your risk, start small and gradually grow.
 In the trading world, practice makes perfect.
-It is better to practice with a small amount first until you master the art.
+It is better to practice mock trading with a demo account or start with a small deposit until you master the art.

 Avoid these common mistakes of Bitcoin traders